Judge limits attorneys' fees in BP oil spill case

-NEW YORK A federal judge overseeing the massive litigation stemming from the 2010 Gulf of Mexico oil spill issued an order on Friday capping the amount attorneys can charge plaintiffs who participate in a settlement with BP Plc.
+NEW YORK A federal judge overseeing the massive litigation stemming from the 2010 Gulf of Mexico oil spill issued an order on Friday capping the amount attorneys can charge plaintiffs who participate in a settlement with BP Plc (BP.L).

-U.S. District Judge Carl Barbier in New Orleans gave preliminary approval last month to an estimated $7.8 billion settlement BP reached to resolve more than 100,000 claims by individuals and businesses affected by the spill.
+U.S. District Judge Carl Barbier in New Orleans gave preliminary approval last month to an estimated $7.8 billion (4.96 billion pounds) settlement BP reached to resolve more than 100,000 claims by individuals and businesses affected by the spill.

 In his order on Friday, Barbier ruled that attorneys for plaintiffs who settle claims through the settlement must limit their contingency fee arrangements to 25 percent of any recovery a plaintiff receives plus "reasonable costs."